Cleanrooms

 Fully glazed air circulation walls

 Thanks to our fully glazed recirculation walls, you always have a view of your production within the cleanroom.
-Your employees will love the open feel of the room and the natural light.
+Your employees will love the open feeling of space and the natural light.
 Your cleanroom will be a real eye-catcher!

 Lock concepts with furnishings

-We would be happy to design your Cleanroom with the appropriate airlock equipment.
+We would be happy to design your cleanroom with the right airlock equipment.
 We plan and manufacture airlock furniture and cleanroom furniture in various materials.

 Doors with LED visualization

-When are employees allowed to enter the interlock and Cleanroom?
-Our integrated LED door lighting intuitively indicates the status of the interlock and Cleanroom with traffic light colors.
+When are employees allowed to enter the airlock and cleanroom?
+Our integrated LED door lighting intuitively indicates the status of the airlock and cleanroom.
+Green: entry possible - Blue: rinsing process - Red: one door is open.

 Construction of a cleanroom.

 We accompanied the construction of a cleanroom system with time lapse and drone.
 In 2.5 minutes, you can see how a cleanroom system measuring over 500 m² is delivered in individual elements and assembled, including air conditioning.
-In this example, the Cleanroom was planned with 16-metre-long trusses to create a self-supporting surface over the entire length.
+In this example, the cleanroom was planned with 16-meter-long trusses to create a self-supporting surface over the entire length.

 Cleanrooms for every application